 Lisa Stansbie - Founder

-Lisa came to swimming from an unconventional background, namely dancing and long distance running!
-For the past ten years Lisa and Michael have travelled all over Greece including many of the Greek islands.
+For the past twelve years Lisa and Michael have travelled all over Greece including many of the Greek islands.
 While on these trips Lisa decided that swimming in the beautiful Greek seas was an essential part of the Greek experience and set about learning to improve her stroke.
 As an (over) enthusiastic adult swimmer Lisa quickly developed her technique and joined the Leeds Masters Swimming Club.
-After a year of training with Leeds and falling in love with the sport (and the team atmosphere and banter generated by her fellow swimmers) Lisa started swimming competitively with both Leeds Masters and the Derby based Etwall Eagles Masters team.
+After falling in love with the sport Lisa started swimming competitively with both Leeds Masters and the Derby based Etwall Eagles Masters team.
 She holds national medals in breaststroke and regularly competes all over the U.K

 "I love the challenge of swimming outdoors, of being close to nature and the swims I have undertaken in Greece have such water clarity.
 You are also surrounded by amazing scenery that its impossible not to stop and look at as you swim.
 I also love the crossings…Its a great feeling swimming from one island to another, a real sense of achievement when you finally arrive at your destination and look back thinking ‘I swam from over there!”"